-A recent article on indoor farming (“Is This Giant Greenhouse in Kentucky the Future of Farming?”) was published on August 22 in the Rolling Stone.
+Summary: An article on indoor farming (“Is This Giant Greenhouse in Kentucky the Future of Farming?“) was published August 22, 2021 in the Rolling Stone.
 The focus of the article is on AppHarvest, a large 60 acre greenhouse operation in rural Kentucky.
 The bulk of the article is based on extensive interviews with founder Jonathan Webb conducted by Austyn Gaffney.

-Here is an excerpt in which Eric Stein, the Executive Director of the Center of Excellence for Indoor Agriculture, talks about the future prospects for greenhouse and indoor farm profitability.
+Dr. Eric W. Stein, the Executive Director of the Center of Excellence for Indoor Agriculture, is quoted talking about the future prospects for greenhouse and indoor farm profitability.
 The full article can be found at https://www.rollingstone.com/culture/culture-features/appharvest-hydroponic-greenhouses-kentucky-future-of-farming-1214262/.

 According to a 2021 Air, Soil and Water Research article, the two biggest costs in controlled-environment agriculture are energy and labor, which together make up three-quarters of the total.
 An IDTechEx report cited bankruptcies littering the industry, including PodPonics and FarmedHere, “operators of the largest vertical farms in the world,” which shut down in 2016 “after struggling with spiraling power and labour costs and organisational complexities,” the report stated.